Handsomeskull/Al-and-Seek/README.md

 ---

-💬 Acknowledgments
+### Acknowledgments

 Thank you for checking out, using, or contributing to this project!
-I hope AI and Seek serves as a fun and educational resource for understanding the fundamentals of reinforcement learning.
+I hope AI and Seek serves as a fun and educational resource for understanding the fundamentals of reinforcement learning....and I know the short name of the project is AAS..My A-